bobmacneal/node-api-jwt/README.md

 14. Give it a try!

-# Endpoints
+# endpoints

-### Register:
+### register a new user:
 Registers a user.
 Returns a valid token.

 ![register new user](/docs/register.png)

-### Auth.me
+### determine the user behind token:
-With a user's _Bearer_ token in the Authorization header, it returns a user object.
+With a user's _Bearer_ token submitted in the Authorization header, the API returns a user object.

 ![get current user with token](/docs/auth.me.png)

-### Login
+### login:
 Logs in a user.
-If email and password match those stored, it returns a valid token
+If the registered email and password match those stored in MongoDB, the API returns a valid token

 ![Login to recieve token](/docs/login.png)